+'''

+print()

+Prints a single R object

+cat()

+Prints multiple objects, one after the other

+length()

-print() # Prints a single R obje ect ; cat() # Prints mι ultiple oł oject ts, one aft er th ıe other length() # Number of f elemen nts s in a vecto or o r of a list mean()
+Number of elements in a vector or of a list

-median() range() unique() # Gives the vector of distinct values diff() # Vector of first differences 4 # N. B. diff(x) has one less element than x sort() # Sort elements into order, but omitting NAs order() # x[order(x)] orders elements of x, with NAs last cumsum() cumprod() rev() # reverse the order of vector elements any() # Returns TRUE if there are any missing values is.factor() # Returns TRUE if the argument is a factor is.na() # Returns TRUE if the argument is an NA + # NB also is.logical(), is.matrix(), etc. str() # Information on an R object args() # Information on arguments to a function
+mean()

+median()

+range()

+Gives the vector of distinct values

+unique()

+diff()

+Vector of first differences

+\# N. B. diff(x) has one less element than x

+sort()

+Sort elements into order, but omitting NAs

+\# x[order(x)] orders elements of x, with NAs last

+order()

+cumsum()

+cumprod()

+rev()

+reverse the order of vector elements

+Returns TRUE if there are any missing values

+any()

+Coerce argument 1 to class given by argument 2

+as()

+e.g. as(1:6, "factor")

+Is argument 1 of class given by argument 2?

+is()

+is(1:6, "factor") returns FALSE

+is(TRUE, "logical") returns TRUE

+is.na()

+Returns TRUE if the argument is an NA

+str()

+Information on an R object

+args()

+Information on arguments to a function

+numeric(5) creates a numeric vector of length 5,

+numeric()

+with all elements 0.

+numeric(0) (length 0) can be useful.

+character()

+Create character vector; c.f. also logical()

+'''

-The functions mean(), median(), range(), and a number of other functions, take the argument na.rm=T; i.e., remove NAs, then proceed with the calculation.
+The functions mean(), median(), range(), and a number of other functions, take the argument na.rm=TRUE; i.e., remove NAs, then proceed with the calculation.
 For example